MetaSys-LISBP/PhysioFit/docs/usage.rst

 Flux calculation parameters
 ---------------------------

-The first run parameter to can modify is the **sensitivity analysis (Monte-Carlo)**, for which a check box signals if the tool should estimate (or not) the precision on calculated fluxes.
-If checked, PhysioFit will let you choose the number of monte carlo iterations.
+The first parameter is related to the **sensitivity analysis (Monte-Carlo)**, for which a check box indicates whether PhysioFit should estimate (or not) the precision on calculated fluxes.
+If checked, PhysioFit will let you select the number of Monte Carlo iterations.
 A higher number of iterations means more accurate confidence intervals on the estimated parameters, but will slow down calculations.
 The default number of iterations (100) is sufficient in most situations.

-Next, the list of run parameters that you can tweak is dependant on the model you have selected.
+Next, the list of run parameters that you can tweak depends on the model you have selected.
 There are two types of
 parameters: i) **parameters to estimate**, for which you can change the solution space bounds and the initial values and ii) **fixed parameters** for which you can change the value.
 Here is an example when the steady-state without lag and with metabolite degradation model is selected: